 Field IV aims to help students continue their development as social work professionals through the integration of classroom knowledge with applied experiences in field.
 Students are required to successfully complete 250 hours of a supervised internship experience while simultaneously participating in 6 bi-weekly field seminars.
 The bi-weekly seminars are conducted for 1.5 hours each and count toward the required 250 for the semester.
-The internship experience provides rich opportunities for students to further integrate theory with practice, assess their development of practice skills and socialization to the profession through self-reflection, appropriate use of field supervision, and the adoption of evaluation techniques as part of their practice style.
+The internship experience provides rich opportunities for students to engage in specialized practice with diverse clients.
+Opportunities are provided to further integrate theory with practice, assess their development of practice skills and socialization to the profession through self-reflection, appropriate use of field supervision, and the adoption of evaluation techniques as part of their practice style.
 The field seminar provides a forum for students to discuss field experiences and integrate those experiences with knowledge gained from core courses.
-Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of field education, developing a professional self, acquiring skills necessary for advanced generalist practice, applying professional values and ethics, ethical decision making techniques to resolve ethical dilemmas, applying skill in cultural competency, and facilitating ongoing assessment and evaluation of student field performance in a supportive environment.
+Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of field education, developing a professional self, acquiring skills necessary for specialized practice with diverse clients, applying professional values and ethics, ethical decision making techniques to resolve ethical dilemmas, applying skill in cultural competency, and facilitating ongoing assessment and evaluation of student field performance in a supportive environment.

-During the internship, learning activities supporting desired MSW Specialized Practice/Concentration Year Program competencies and practice behaviors will be developed by the field instructor, student, and field liaison as part of the learning contract development process.
+During the internship, learning activities supporting desired MSW Specialized Practice Year Program competencies and practice behaviors will be developed by the field instructor, student, and field liaison as part of the learning contract development process.
 The learning contract is used as the basis for evaluating student performance and guides the learning path for the internship experience.
 Student preparation and participation are essential for achievement of the learning competencies and practice behaviors for this course.
-Field IV must be taken concurrently with SOWK 5604: Advanced Social Work Practice II.
+Field IV must be taken concurrently with SOWK 5604: Advanced Social Work Practice with Diverse Individuals, Families and Communities II.
+This course is part of the specialized practice curriculum.